ranrib/google-maps-sorter/README.md

 # Google Maps Sorter
-Sort Google Maps results by the number of reviews.
+Sort Google Maps results by the number of reviews and rating.

 [![Watch the video](images/promo.png)](https://www.youtube.com/watch?v=rFjf9aZvy34)
 (Click on the image to see a full video example on YouTube)